Erin Smith

 Volunteer Experience

 During college, Erin volunteered at a local juvenile detention center, where she held art workshops for their students.
+Currently, Erin blogs for the SADS foundation, which aims to raise awareness of genetic cardiomyopathies; she is passionate about supporting other survivors of heart disease and sudden cardiac arrest.

 Hobbies